-- In the kitchen, we store breads in a decorative Wooden Crate on the counter.
-If you don’t want to purchase bins or crates, keep your old shoe boxes and decorate them with wrapping paper for neat and tidy closet or drawer storage.
+- Keep old shoe boxes and decorate them with wrapping paper, Use them as open storage for a neat and tidy closet or drawer storage.

-AFTER (right) – Stackable bins hold seasonal items like sun hats and winter wear.
+Stackable open bins hold seasonal items like sun hats and winter wear.
 In anticipation of sharing this room with the new baby, I had made bins for art supplies and electronic cords to get my daughter in the habit of putting these items up and out of reach.

 Deep drawers with pajamas now hold smaller bins for tights, sunglasses and other hair accessories so everything is separated.
 A separate bin on top of the drawers holds underpants.

 - Whenever possible try to use a space outside of the house, like your garage, storage shed or attic.
-We simply don’t have the kitchen cabinet space to hold our large slow cooker or stand mixer, so we store them in a cabinet in the garage.
+We simply don’t have the kitchen cabinet space to hold our large slow cooker or stand mixer.
+But we do store them in a cabinet in the garage.

 - Yes, you could keep some items on the kitchen counter but this can create a lot of clutter and makes it harder to properly clean the counter tops.
 Since we also shop at Costco quite a bit we tend to have a lot of bulk items.
 Bring in only what you need into the house and store the bulk of it elsewhere.